Advertisers are leaving Facebook. So, where should they go?

-We were recently asked what the best Facebook advertising alternatives are, so we thought it would be the perfect topic for this week’s edition of “Hope this Helps“.
+We were recently asked what the best Facebook advertising alternatives are, so this is the topic we will discuss in this article.

 The mass exodus from Facebook continues as big brands like Coca-Cola, Unilever, and Verizon pull advertising from the major social network.
 In fact, all but one of Facebook’s top 10 advertisers halted spending, threatening the platform’s $70 billion operation.